 And I understood the fragility of everything in this world.

-Eating too many chocolates and ice cream!
+Eating too much chocolates and ice cream!
 I would have invited my friends to come with me and in that way, we would share everything!

-It is one of the colours in a way that would make you feel happy to your very core.
+It is one of the colours that would make you feel happy to your very core.

-I’ll find somewhere with flowers to sleep with.
+I’ll find somewhere with flowers to sleep at.

 Q. If you woke up and had 1,000 unread emails and could only answer 100 of them how would you choose which ones to answer?